Eyesore123/project-management/README.md

 Planned future updates:

-* Additions to sidebar: a link to the workspace where assigned users can collaborate
+* Additions to sidebar: a link to workspace where assigned users can collaborate
 * Additions to dashboard: a personal to-do list and activity feed where recent actions are listed in a timeline
+* Alerts for project deadlines
 * Styling improvements and breakpoints for smaller screens
+* Users can set alerts for themselves from the settings
+* Users can change their profile picture in the settings

 Project images: